When: Friday & Saturday, March 4-5, 2022, 9am-4:30pm EDT

 Level: Intermediate, for EFT Clinicians

-CEs: 12 CEs pending for LMFTs, LICSWs, LMHCs, and Lic.
+CEs: 12 CEs approved for LMFTs, LICSWs, LMHCs, and Lic.
 Psychologists

 Additional Fee for CEs: $25